g-adopt/g-adopt.github.io/docs/install.md

     jupyter notebook

-Within the browser window that pops up, you can browse to the `g-adopt/demos` directory, and open any Python script with the `.py` extension as a notebook.
+Within the browser window that pops up, you can browse to the `g-adopt/demos` directory and open any Python script with the `.py` extension as a notebook.

 ## Visualisation software